The Minster Church of St Andrew in Plymouth UK staged a second exhibition of the beautiful quilts that were exhibited in September 2020.

 The Mayflower 400 Quilt Exhibition is funded as part of Mayflower 400 Community Sparks - a partnership project between Mayflower 400, Plymouth Culture, Plymouth City Council, The Box and Vital Sparks.
+It ran from Thursday 3 June to Wednesday 9 June 2021.

 The Mayflower Baltimore Quilt by Shirley Matthews